liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. having been subjected
 1. up and coming athlete
 1. the way you treat other people is horrible
-1. CNN should be shamed of itself for having you working for them
 1. lets put it this way
 1. an electric motor
 1. parents tend to boast about children's achievements to each other